Nile Niami Net Worth

 Two years later he sold a mansion in Beverly Hills for $38.3 million.

 In 2017 he sold a home to Floyd Mayweather for $26 million.

 In 2017, Nile completed work on a home in Beverly Hills which he soon listed for $100 million.
 He dubbed the 20,500 square-foot spec home "Opus".
-Sitting on 1-acre, the home has 7 bedrooms, 11 bathrooms and a champagne vault.
+Sitting on one acre, the home has 7 bedrooms, 11 bathrooms and a champagne vault.
 The sale price includes a gold Lamborghini, a gold Rolls-Royce Dawn a full-time house manager whose salary would be covered for two years.
 Roughly $2 million worth of art and other accessories were included in the price.
 Niami reportedly rejected a $50 million offer for the home from Chinese billionaire William Ding.
 In April 2020, his lender on Opus reportedly filed a default notice on the property, forcing Niami to turn over ownership.

-Nile Niami is probably best-known for constructing a 100,000 square-foot spec home in Bel Air dubbed "The One" which he listed for $500 million.
+Nile Niami is probably best-known for constructing a 105,000 square-foot spec home in Bel Air dubbed "The One" which he listed for $500 million.
 The The mansion became the most expensive private residence in the United States and one of the most expensive homes in the world.

 Outside of real estate he launched an app called Wolfpack which is designed to help single men looking for friends.